The Coalition

 Ericka Gaines

-A longtime advocate for community healing and safety, Ericka also serves as President of the 22nd Police District Advisory Council (PDAC), a committee member for Temple University's Gun Violence Reduction Capacity Building Online Resource Center, and is an active member of the Commonwealth Prevention Alliance.
+With over 30 years in prevention and human services, Ericka previously spent 21 years as Executive Director of Child Care Information Services of North Philadelphia.
+She also serves as President of the 22nd Police District Advisory Council, contributes to Temple University’s Gun Violence Reduction Resource Center, and is an active member of the Commonwealth Prevention Alliance.

 -